Pennsylvania Truck Accident Lawyers

 In the context of this statute, once a work week has ended, a driver must take 34 consecutive hours off duty before commencing another one.

-Our Experienced Truck Accident Lawyers Are Here to Help You Recover the Compensation Award You Deserve
+Our Experienced Pittsburgh Truck Accident Lawyers Are Here to Help You Recover the Compensation Award You Deserve

 If you have been severely injured in a truck accident, or if you have lost a family member in a truck crash in Pennsylvania, our truck accident team can help.
 We will work hard to build your case and improve your chances of recovering compensation for the full value of your losses, including the value of your pain, suffering, emotional distress, medical bills, property damage costs, lost wages, loss of quality of life, loss of consortium, and more.